Hacker0x01/docs.hackerone.com/docs/hackers/vpn/clients.md

 id: "hackers/vpn/clients"
 ---

-In order to use the HackerOne VPN, you need a VPN client that supports OpenVPN.
+In order to use the HackerOne VPN, you need to install a VPN client that supports OpenVPN.

 Refer to these installation and configuration instructions for your platform: